oe7drt/dmr-dashboard/README.md

 Copy all files into your webroot and modify `config.php` to your needs.

 If you want to see Callsigns instead of DMR-IDs then place a file `dmrids.dat` in your webroot.
-You can rename `dmrids.dat.bak` for this but it may not be up to date!
+Run `update-db.sh` in this folder to get an actual `dmrid.dat` file.

+You may also want to create an automated job for this (cron).

 ### Licenses